Tsunami Kids: Out Now

 After generating a terrific reception from retailers, consumers and the media, the boys decided to search for investment to help sustain the growth of the business and meet the orders that were being placed.
 They also wanted a mentor to offer them support when necessary.
-The brothers needed a unique way of approaching potential investors so they came up with the original idea of making the Brothers' Den.
+The brothers needed a unique way of approaching potential investors so they came up with ‘Brother’s Den.’

-The aim: Find an investor who was up to Gandys standards.
+The Aim: To find an investor who was up to Gandys’ standards.

-The boys’ uniform: Shorts and Gandys flip flops.
+The Dress Code: Shorts and Gandys flip flops, of course.

 Round One: Unsettle the Suits.

 The brothers set up their own version of Dragon’s Den to challenge their potential investors.
-One by one, the investors came into the bar, to be met by two young lads wearing flip flops and shorts, looking like they were chilling out in a beach hut bar.
-This ultra relaxed environment immediately unsettled the ‘suits’ - exactly what the boys had wanted!
+One by one the investors came into the bar, to be met by two young lads wearing flip flops and shorts, chilling out in a beach hut bar.
+This ultra relaxed environment immediately unsettled the ‘suits’ - exactly what the boys had wanted.
 The idea was to take these business gurus out of their usual comfort zone in order to reveal their true colours.
 Were they hard-nosed, profit-driven dealmakers, or did they have real values similar to the brothers?